-Misty was foaled July 20, 1946, on Chincoteague Island.
+Misty of Chincoteague was foaled July 20, 1946 at Beebe Ranch on Chincoteague Island.
 Her sire was the chestnut tobiano pinto Pied Piper, and her dam was the smokey black tobiano pinto Phantom.
 Misty was a 12 hand palomino tobiano and sabino pinto with the map of the United States on her side, and a blaze shaped like the state of Virginia.
 In winter she grew such a thick coat that her beautiful markings disappeared.
 She was foaled into the pony herd of Clarence "Grandpa" and Ida "Grandma" Beebe of Chincoteague Island, Virginia.

-A movie called Misty was released in 1961 by Twentieth Century Fox.
-Misty depicted the events in Misty of Chincoteague.
+A movie called "Misty" was released in 1961 by Twentieth Century Fox.
+“Misty” depicted the events in Misty of Chincoteague.
 Misty herself was not in the movie, she was too old to play the role of a young foal.
 Three ponies, a suckling, a weanling, and a yearling, played the part of Misty.
 The suckling was bay foal named Emma that had her coat bleached to match.
+The movie was directed by James.
+B Clark and the screenplay was written by Ted Sherdeman.
 The majority of the filming for "Misty" was done on Chincoteague and Assateague.
-Most of the people in the movie were locals, there were only five professional actors in "Misty".
+Most of the people in the movie were locals, there were only six professional actors in "Misty".
 Billy Beebe played "Tommy", and Denny Beebe rode the pony Patches in the movie.
 The premiere of "Misty" on Chincoteague was in 1961, and Misty was led down Main Street by Ralph Beebe.
-In front of the Island Theater, now called Roxy Theater, Misty put her front hoof prints in the cement, and Marguerite Henry wrote Misty's name in the cement underneath.
+In front of the Island Theater Misty put her front hoof prints in the cement and Marguerite Henry wrote Misty's name in the cement underneath.

 When the Chincoteague Miniature Pony Farm closed there was no longer a place for Chincoteague visitors to see Misty descendants.
 The Chincoteague Pony Centre opened on Chicken City Road in 2000 with the mission to showcase the Chincoteague Pony.
-The Centre's ponies are owned by Chincoteague Pony breeders Kendy and Keith Allen who are most famously known as the owners of Misty II.
+The Centre is owned by Richard and Carolyn Conklin.
+Most of the Centre's ponies are owned by Chincoteague Pony breeders Kendy and Keith Allen who are most famously known as the owners of Misty II.
 Misty family and veterans of the pony swim are on display.
 The ponies and the Chincoteague Pony Drill Team show off their talents in a nightly pony show.
 The museum has a large collection of Misty memorabilia including pictures, books, model horses, and artwork.
 Misty's last grandfoal, Misty II, spent her last summer at the Centre and is buried on the property.
-The Pony Centre is open daily Memorial Day through Labor Day.

 Ralph and Jeanette Beebe's son Billy King Beebe developed the old Beebe Ranch at 3062 Ridge Road into a museum.
-Beebe Ranch reopened for visitors in 1999, and was open every year through 2010.
+Beebe Ranch reopened for visitors in 1999 and was open every year through 2010.
 The house's kitchen is where Misty stayed during the nor'easter described in Stormy, Misty's Foal.
 Old photos, memorabilia, and the preserved Misty and Stormy were on display.
 The barn with Misty and Stormy's stalls are also on the premises.
 The house of Clarence and Ida Beebe, illustrated in the Misty books, burned down in April 1996.
 The property on Ridge Road where the famous house once stood has been overtaken by development.
-The preserved Misty and Stormy were lent to the Chincoteague Museum in 2011.

 Misty herself only had three foals, but her descendants are much more numerous.
 Phantom Wings had only one known foal, Sandpiper, a colt out of Nora.
-Wisp O' Mist also only had one foal, Cloudy (1964-1990), a palomino gelding.
+Wisp O' Mist also only had one foal Cloudy, a 1964 palomino gelding.
 All of the known Misty descendants alive today are descended from Stormy.
-Stormy had six foals total; palomino pinto stallion Thunder (1967), chestnut pinto mare Windy (1969-1998), chestnut pinto mare Breezy (1972), chestnut Rainy (1973), chestnut pinto mare Misty II (1974-2000), and chestnut pinto mare Foggy Mist (1978).
+Stormy had six foals total; 1967 palomino pinto stallion Thunder, 1969 chestnut pinto mare Windy, 1972 chestnut pinto mare Breezy, 1973 chestnut Rainy, 1974 chestnut pinto mare Misty II, and 1978 chestnut pinto mare Foggy Mis.
 Misty II was the last living grandfoal of Misty when she died of cancer in 2000.
 Misty II's grandfoal Misty III carries on the Misty name and traditions.
 Many of Misty's descendants have become successful show horses.
-The wild ponies of Assateague are not related to Misty.
+There are no descendants of Misty in the feral herds on Assateague Island.